hemilabs/heminetwork/README.md

 - [**bfgd (Bitcoin Finality Governor Daemon)**](cmd/bfgd): Manages connections and data transfers between the Hemi Network and the Bitcoin blockchain, ensuring finality. bridge to the Bitcoin Finality Governor.
-- [**extool**](cmd/extool): A utility tool for extracting and processing data from various file formats, tailored for blockchain data analysis.
 - [**hemictl**](cmd/hemictl): The command-line interface for controlling and managing all Hemi Network services.
 - [**keygen**](cmd/keygen): Generates and manages cryptographic keys used within the Hemi network, ensuring secure operations.